 There are options highlighted in the above screenshot:

-- The frequency can be weekly, biweekly, monthly, quarterly, or custom.
+- Frequency: Weekly, biweekly, monthly, quarterly, or custom.
 You can also decide not to repeat the survey at all.

-- The deadline will be relative to the start date and end dates.
+- Deadline: This is relative to the start and end dates.
 You can allow people to answer for a certain number of days (for weekly surveys), weeks (for monthly surveys), or months (for surveys longer than 1 month).

 Next, you’ll set up your questions.
-We now offer a question bank when you first launch your survey, offering you a selection of questions to pick from shown below.
+We offer a question bank when you first launch your survey.

 - The question bank itself is not editable.
 You can only edit the questions once they are added to your own questionnaire.